jolo-dev/aws-s3-python/README.md

 # Introduction

+It's an AWS S3-Bucket clone by using Python's [**boto3**](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?id=docs_gateway).
 This repo lists all your S3-Buckets and Files within the Bucket.
-The viewer does not need to have an AWS-account.

-# What's inside?
+# What else is used?

 It is written in Python via [Django](https://www.djangoproject.com/) and using the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)-library in order to connect AWS via Python.